marcelldls/TechnicalAssignment/README.md

 (for each row): {File name relative to root directory} >> {White space length>0} >> {qualified package name [[$AREA/]$SECTION/]$NAME}
 ```

-Some contents files start listing packages directly (http://ftp.uk.debian.org/debian/dists/stable/main/Contents-amd64.gz)
-Other contents files start with a blurb and a header (http://archive.ubuntu.com/ubuntu/dists/trusty/Contents-amd64.gz)
+Some contents files start listing packages directly (http://ftp.uk.debian.org/debian/dists/stable/main/Contents-amd64.gz).
+Other contents files start with a blurb and a header (http://archive.ubuntu.com/ubuntu/dists/trusty/Contents-amd64.gz).
 To accomodate this - search first 100 lines for the FILE/LOCATION header.
 If exists, start from next line.
-If missing, start from line 1.
+If missing, start from line 0.

 Considering the spec for tallying:
-- package names: are unique entries ("A repository must not include different packages (different content) with the same package name, version, and architecture" >
+- package names: are unique entries ("A repository must not include different packages (different content) with the same package name, version, and architecture")
 - file count: Each file has new line therefore sum name occurances to determine number of files

 Pseudo code: